lukemico/Evento/README.md

-# README
-1. Overview of the idea and technologies used
-  - Evento is an app that allows you find events based on your current location, on specific location and or date range.

-2. Demo of Features

-3. Overview of code structure
-  - Schema
-    .
-6 tables (including 2 join tables: booking adn event_type_events)

-4. Group Work
-  - Main code machine: Phil
-  - Clown and Coding support and CSS: Simone
-  - Code support, Organisational structure (Trello wiz): Luke

-  - Everyone cooperated trough the visual and the website, so that it could be a learning experience

-Languages
-.
-Rails
-.
-Ruby
-.
-JavaScript - handle the map data and the kendo widget (event date in create event) .
-CSS - Used to override some Bootstrap defaults

-Libraries
-.
-Bootsrap
-.
-Kendo
-.
-FontAwesome - CSS toolkit

-Gems
-. bcrypt
-.
-Geocoder
-.
-Postgres

-APIs
-Google Maps
-Cloudinary

-Features
-.
-Event Search based on postcode
-.
-Event search based on user current location
-.
-Register to an event and see how many other users are currently registered .
-Predefined collections of events based on event's date

-Bugs
-.
-Search results won't show on mobile
-.
-Datepicker icons not showing on Heroku

-What's next
-.
-Extend research
-.
-Social login & share
-.
-Ratings
-.
-Calendar

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+# Evento - Project 2

+First major group project done with Simone and Luke.
+It is an events management website.

+## Overview
+* Overview of the idea and technologies used
+  * Evento is an app that allows you find events based on your current location, on specific location and or date range.

+* Overview of code structure
+  * Schema
+    * 6 tables (including 2 join tables: booking adn event_type_events)

+* Group Work
+  * Main code machine: Phil
+  * Clown and Coding support and CSS: Simone
+  * Code support, Organisational structure (Trello wiz): Luke
+  * Everyone cooperated trough the visual and the website, so that it could be a learning experience

+### Languages
+* Rails
+* Ruby
+* JavaScript - handle the map data and the kendo widget (event date in create event)
+* CSS - Used to override some Bootstrap defaults

+### Libraries
+* Bootsrap
+* Kendo
+* FontAwesome - CSS toolkit

+### Gems
+* bcrypt
+* Geocoder

+### APIs
+* Google Maps
+* Cloudinary

+### Features
+* Event Search based on postcode
+* Event search based on user current location
+* Register to an event and see how many other users are currently registered
+* Predefined collections of events based on event's date

+### Known Bugs
+* Nearme functionality will not work while not logged in
+* Datepicker icons not showing on Heroku

+### What's next
+* Extend research
+* Social login & share
+* Ratings
+* Calendar
+* validation

+## Live
+Live version can be found [HERE](https://evento-app.herokuapp.com/)